bob1de/djexcept/README.rst

 ``DJEXCEPT_HANDLE_SUBCLASSES`` setting on a per exception basis

 All other keyword arguments are passed directly to the handler function when there is an exception to handle.
-See below for their meanings.

 This function may also be used as a class decorator when defining custom exceptions.